Early 1970: Shows at the Factory Ballroom, Pontiac, MI supported by 'The J.D.Shakedown'

-Sept 19th '70 New Orleans, LO, The Warehouse (w/ The Stooges, MC 5) (Advert exists, but may not have happened as Stooges listing show them in Canada the following day)
+Sept 19th '70 New Orleans, LO, The Warehouse (w/ The Stooges, MC 5) (Advert exists, Show happened (photos exist) but without the Stooges who are listing a show in Canada the following day)

 Oct 9th `70 Eastown Theater, Detroit, MI (w/ Cradle, Mutzie)